Naervern/meteo-nano/README.md

 - Database of up to 54000 entries stored
 - Registry of 6 parameters (max, min temperature; max, min humidity; minimum pressure; peak TVOC) for the current and the 6 prior days

-The module clock can be adjusted by accessing the /settime.html then clicking the "Sync" button, sending the client device milliseconds since epoch by HTTP.
+The module clock can be adjusted by accessing the /time address then clicking the "Sync" button, sending the client device milliseconds since epoch by HTTP.